galinj/MCMC-Notes/README.md

     * LLN
     * CLT (Means, quantiles, and combo)
     * Mixing Processes
+  * Convergence Rates in Practically Relevant Settings
     * Rates of Convergence
+    * Comparison Theorems
+    * Drift and Minorization
     * Upper and Lower Bounds
-    * Comparison Theorems
-  * Convergence Rates in Practically Relevant Settings
-    * Drfit and Minorization
     * Examples and more examples
     * Variable Transformation
   * Monte Carlo Error